DboxDev/row-office-brochure/README.md

 ## Additional Integrations

-DBOX Form API for form submissions -- https://github.com/DboxDev/form-api-dbxd
+DBOX Form API for form submissions, an email is sent to the client on form submission -- https://github.com/DboxDev/form-api-dbxd

 ## DNS